dann-tran/cs5340-notes/_posts/l9-monte-carlo-inference.md

 ### Monte carlo EM

+## Limitations

+- Although sampling-based inference algos are guaranteed to find a globally optimal solution given enough time, it is difficult to tell how close they are to a good solution given the finite amount of time that they have in practice.
+- In order to quickly reach a good solution, MCMC methods require choosing an appropriate sampling technique (e.g., a good proposal in Metropolis-Hastings).
+Choosing this technique can be an art in itself.

 ## Reference materials

 - Andrieu, C., de Freitas, N., Doucet A., Jordan, M. I. "An Introduction to MCMC for Machine Learning." _Machine Learning_, 50, 5-43, 2003.
 Accessed Nov 2, 2021. https://link.springer.com/content/pdf/10.1023/A:1020281327116.pdf.
-- Kuleshov, V. and Ermon, S. "Sample methods." _cs228-notes_.
+- Kuleshov, V. and Ermon, S. "Sample methods." _CS228 notes_.
 Accessed Nov 2, 2021. https://ermongroup.github.io/cs228-notes/inference/sampling/.
 - Owen, A. "Importance sampling." _Monte Carlo theory, methods and examples_.
 Accessed Nov 2, 2021. https://statweb.stanford.edu/~owen/mc/Ch-var-is.pdf.
 - Mauser, K. "Why does the Metropolis-Hastings procedure satisfy the detailed balance criterion?" _Kris Hauser_.
 Accessed Nov 2, 2021. https://people.duke.edu/~kh269/teaching/notes/MetropolisExplanation.pdf.
 - Bishop, C. "Sample methods." _Pattern Recognition and Machine Learning_.